der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 String|Description of the ad.

 ## <a name="getdisapprovalreasons"></a>getDisapprovalReasons
 Returns an array containing the reasons for which this ad was disapproved.
-If it is not disapproved, the array will be empty.
+If it is not disapproved, the array is empty.

 ### Returns:
 |Type|Description|